SAP-samples/teched2025-XP260/exercises/ex1/ex1.2/README.md

 ## 📖  1.
 Overview :

 After addressing in [Exercise 1.1 - Horizontal Privilege Escalation](../ex1.1/README.md), the next step is to tackle vertical privilege escalation, which occurs when a user gains access to higher-privileged functions they shouldn't have.
-In our Incident Management system, this means a support user could perform actions that are reserved for administrators, such as closing high-urgency incidents, modifying closed incidents, or deleting incidents.
+In our Incident Management system, this means a support user could perform actions that are reserved for administrators, such as closing high-urgency incidents, or modifying or deleting closed incidents.
 This violates critical business rules and poses significant risks to the integrity and compliance of the system.

 ### 📐 Business Rules